 Home » How To » How to Remove Printer in Windows 10 & 11

-For a good number of Windows users, a printer is an essential part of their daily life.
+For many Windows users, a printer is an essential part of their daily life.
 This is especially true in office, professional, or commercial environments.
 Even regular home users use printers from time to time.
 Unlike the older Windows versions, Windows 10 and Windows 11 make it easy to install a printer.
 Often, plugging in the printer to your computer is enough for it to work.
-No need for manual driver installation unless you need printer-specific or manufacturer-specific features.
+No need for manual driver installation unless you need printer-specific features.

-2. Use command prompt to remove a printer
+2. Use the command prompt to remove a printer

 3. PowerShell command to remove a printer

-You can remove a printer from the Settings app in Windows 10.
-Here is how.
+You can remove a printer from the Settings app in Windows 11 & 10.
+Here is how:

 2. Select “Settings” from the menu.

-4. Click on the printer you want to remove.
+4. Click the printer you want to remove.

 5. Click the “Remove device” button.